regunakyle/regunakyle/content/blog/01_starting_on_homelab.md

 {{< figure src="/images/blog/01/Server.jpg" caption="Self built NAS" >}}

 The homelab scales, so does my need for complex networking infrastructure.
 I don't expose my network to the public, but for some services it is unavoidable (e.g. [Umami](https://github.com/umami-software/umami), [Synapse](https://github.com/matrix-org/synapse)).
 Following the old wisdom of network isolation, I bought some used enterprise networking gears (Firewall, Switch and AP) and designed my network layout.
-Ideally only an isolated Debian VM is exposed to the public, it cannot touch other machines in my network (except some services like database).
+Ideally only one isolated Debian VM is exposed to the public, it cannot touch other machines in my network (except some services like database).
 I can only access the other machines via VPN outside my home network.

 This is where I am stuck right now, as I have limited knowledge on setting up a network.
 But I am working on it!
 My ultimate goal is to replace online services with self-hosted alternatives, as many as I can.